15 May 2022

 22 July 2019

-DSK is excited to be working with Acton Discovery Museum and Andrew Brockway & Associates to create a Master Plan for the museum; addressing the growing needs of the museum while also implementing sustainable and renewable practices onto the site.
-We are thrilled to be reinforcing their philosophies of fostering a connection with the world around and sparking curiosity with their visitors.
+DSK is excited to be working with Acton Discovery Museum and Andrew Brockway & Associates to create a Master Plan for the museum; addressing the growing needs of the museum while also implementing sustainable and renewable practices on the site.
+We are thrilled to be reinforcing their philosophies of fostering a connection with the world around them and sparking curiosity in their visitors.

 17 July 2019